 My 13 year old son was also fired up one day and got ready to wear it for a Malayali function.
 I offered to wrap it around him.
 Tried it thrice…Either the inside end was showing or it was too short.
 He finally gave up and jumped into his jeans.
 [Jeans is perhaps the western equivalent of mundu.]

 For those of you who have not worn one, or seen one, mundu is a long piece of cloth rectangular in size.
 A decent mundu can be wrapped around your body at waist level, is ankle length, and a bit more length and breadth-wise for the gathers.
 It comes in mainly two colors, pure white and off-white (kodimundu).
 The white variety again comes as single piece of cloth, or double which is more popular.
 They also have a line that runs breathwise at one end which is shown off while wearing it.
 It is a kind of border and comes in various designs, colours, even threaded in gold (kasavu mundu).
 The kasavu mundu is a favourite for social and cultural functions.

-Promote this “habit” in America!!!
+Promote this “habit” all over the world!